Roman4466/GuidedTutorial/README.md

 )
 ```

-## Demo App
+## Example App

-Check the `Demo/` folder for a complete example app demonstrating all features.
+Check the `Example/` folder for a complete example app demonstrating all features.

 ## License